The Big, Grand Announcement: Part 1

 Actually, it turns out that—according to Merriam-Webster—”risk-takers” are people who are “willing to do things that involve danger or risk in order to achieve a goal.”

 Setting and achieving a goal?
 Now that I can get behind.

 So… What’s the goal?

-The purpose of this change is to blend the life I want to live with the work I love to do: designing really cool things while traveling to interesting places.
-This means focusing my career solely on design (instead of the mix of design and content creation I was doing before) and pursuing work that is location-independent.
+The purpose of this change is to blend the life I want to live with the work I love to do: design really* cool things and travel to interesting places.
+This means focusing my career solely on design (instead of the mix of design and marketing I was doing before) and pursuing work that is location-independent.

 But I didn’t feel I could properly make this change while still in a full-time job.
 There was a lot of time-intensive work ahead: redesigning my website (tada!), studying all of the tutorials and resources I’d been amassing, and seeking out roles that more closely align with my new goals.

 So I decided to do something risky: quit.

 Of course, this decision didn’t come without a lot of prep and research.
 As I laid the groundwork, it was encouraging to see how many people and companies are building a culture to support completely distributed teams.